Sumitomo Mitsui Trust Holdings Inc. Acquires New Position in Marqeta, Inc. (NASDAQ:MQ)

 Wall Street Analysts Forecast Growth

 A number of equities analysts have commented on MQ shares.
-Citigroup lifted their target price on Marqeta to $14.00 in a research note on Monday, August 15th.
+Truist Financial decreased their target price on Marqeta from $16.00 to $12.00 and set a “buy” rating for the company in a research note on Thursday, October 13th.
+Barclays decreased their target price on Marqeta from $19.00 to $13.00 and set an “overweight” rating for the company in a research note on Monday, August 15th.
 KeyCorp lifted their target price on Marqeta from $11.00 to $12.00 and gave the company an “overweight” rating in a research note on Thursday, August 11th.
-Mizuho decreased their target price on Marqeta from $12.00 to $10.00 and set a “buy” rating for the company in a research note on Monday, August 15th.
-Wedbush began coverage on Marqeta in a research report on Wednesday, September 21st.
-They set a “neutral” rating and a $8.00 price objective for the company.
-Finally, Truist Financial reduced their price objective on Marqeta from $16.00 to $12.00 and set a “buy” rating for the company in a research report on Thursday, October 13th.
+Citigroup boosted their price objective on Marqeta to $14.00 in a research report on Monday, August 15th.
+Finally, Mizuho reduced their price objective on Marqeta from $12.00 to $10.00 and set a “buy” rating for the company in a research report on Monday, August 15th.
 Two analysts have rated the stock with a sell rating, four have given a hold rating and eleven have given a buy rating to the company.
 According to data from MarketBeat, Marqeta currently has an average rating of “Moderate Buy” and a consensus target price of $13.66.

 Marqeta Price Performance